Get a simulation running in under 5 minutes.

 Next Steps¶

-- Architecture — how the pieces fit together
+- Architecture — how the layers and tick lifecycle fit together